Skip to content

 What you can find in this guide to Ojców National Park:

-The Ojców National Park is located in the southern part of the Krakow-Częstochowa Plateau, about 30 km from Krakow.
-It is the smallest National Park in Poland, but surprisingly one of the best to visit.
+Ojców National Park is situated in the southern part of the Krakow-Częstochowa Plateau, approximately 30 km from Krakow.
+Despite being the smallest national park in Poland, it is surprisingly one of the best destinations to visit.
+Open all year round, Ojców National Park welcomes visitors with free admission.
+The park boasts numerous attractions, including caves, castles, and more, all worth exploring and each requiring a ticket for entry.

 King Łokietek’s Cave

-Lokietek Cave is the largest in the Ojców National Park.
-It is about 300 meters long with a vertical drop of 7 meters.
-Inside there are various corridors and two large halls, called the Hall of the Knights and the Bedroom, and two smaller ones.
+Lokietek Cave holds the distinction of being the largest cave in Ojców National Park, stretching approximately 300 meters in length and featuring a vertical drop of 7 meters.
+Its interior boasts a network of diverse corridors and two grand halls, known as the Hall of the Knights and the Bedroom, alongside two smaller chambers.

 Hercules Club and Kraków Gate